codefuse-ai/Awesome-Code-LLM/README.md

 - "Beyond Code Generation: An Observational Study of ChatGPT Usage in Software Engineering Practice" [2024-04] [[paper](https://arxiv.org/abs/2404.14901)]

+- "amplified.dev: a living document that begins to sketch a vision for a future where developers are amplified, not automated" [2024-05] [[paper](https://amplified.dev)]

 ## 8. Datasets

 ### 8.1 Pretraining